tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 There are many types of statistical models.
 Some of them have coefficients (a.k.a. weights) for each term in the model.
 Good examples of these models are linear or logistic regression but more complex models (e.g. neural networks, MARS) can also have model coefficients.
 There is always interest in examining the estimated coefficients.

-In this article describes how to retrieve the estimated coefficients from models when fit using tidymodels.
+This article describes how to retrieve the estimated coefficients from models when fit using tidymodels.

 To use the code in this article, you will need to install the following packages: glmnet and tidymodels.
 This requires parsnip version 0.1.7 and workflows version 0.2.3 or greater.